MartinWeindel/presto-kudu/README.md

 Please follow the below steps to query Apache Kudu in Presto.

+### Deploying Kudu server
+Follow installation guide at [Apache Kudu](https://kudu.apache.org/.

+If you want to deploy Kudu 1.6.0 on RHE 7 or CentOS 7, you may also be interessed in my binary build project [kudu-rpm](https://github.com/MartinWeindel/kudu-rpm/releases/tag/v1.6.0-2).

 ### Deploying Presto server
 Install Presto according to the documentation: https://prestodb.io/docs/current/installation/deployment.html